-2. Practical experience: Being involved in the arboricultural/horticultural industry for in excess of 10 years, I have developed skills and expertise recognized in the industry.
-Involvement in the construction industry and tertiary studies has provided me with a good knowledge of tree requirements within construction sites.
+2. Practical experience: Being involved in the Arboricultural and Horticultural industries for over 15 years, I have developed skills and expertise recognised in the industry.
+Involvement with the construction industry through many landscape construction jobs and further tertiary studies has provided me with a good knowledge of tree requirements within construction sites.

-As director of Naturally Trees, in this year alone I have undertaken hundreds of arboricultural consultancy projects and have been engaged by a range of clients to undertake tree assessments.
-I have gained a wide range of practical tree knowledge through tree removal and pruning works.
+As director of EziGrow, I have been involved in a large number of arboricultural consultancy projects and have been engaged by a range of clients to undertake tree assessments and root investigations.
+I have also gained a wide range of practical tree knowledge as a practicing climbing arborist through tree removal and pruning works.